Table of Contents

 Buses from Split to Makarska depart every few hours, and if you are not in Croatia by car, then a coach is the option.

 The trip was comfortable.
-It took me one hour to arrive in Makarska, and there were no many cars on the road.
+It took me one hour to reach the place, and there were no many cars on the road.
 I parked just near the Makarska's ferry port, in the centre of the city.
 Parking price was 1 euro, and there was plenty of parking space.
-But during the summer season (June - September), the parking price is 3 euros/hour for zone 1, which is the most expensive parking I ever saw in Croatia.
+But during summer (June - September), the parking price is 3 euros/hour for zone 1, which is the most expensive parking I ever saw in Croatia.
 Price for zone 2, which includes parking places located a few hundred meters away from the centre is 2 euros.

-City administration wants to demote people to use their cars during the summer season in the city centre, so they put really high parking prices.
+City administration wants to demote people to use their cars during summer in the city centre, so they put really high parking prices.
 I recommend leaving a car in zone 2.
 You will get an acceptable price and a short distance from all the attractions.